Association of Qualitative Research

 • Wendy Gordon, (guru of everything qualitative)

-The AQR headquarters are in Cambridge and address is Davey House, 31 St Neots Rd, Eaton Ford, St Neots, Cambs PE19 7BA.
+The AQR headquarters are in Cambridge and the address is Davey House, 31 St Neots Rd, Eaton Ford, St Neots, Cambs PE19 7BA.
 (Tel.
 01480 407 227).

-We’re a big fan of Wendy Gordon (Founding Partner of Acacia Avenue) talk about the origins of qualitative research as we know it, and how this has influenced what the world of qualitative research looks like today.
+We’re a big fan of Wendy Gordon (Founding Partner of Acacia Avenue) talking about the origins of qualitative research as we know it, and how this has influenced what the world of qualitative research looks like today.
 Here she also reflects a little on what the future may hold and tells us why she’s optimistic.

 Latest News